johnny-miyake/association_across_databases/README.md

 ## Try it
 You can try this project as below.

-1. Edit `log_db_development` section in `config/database.ymls/database.yml.development` to adjust it to your MySQL

-2. Create `config/database.yml` by copying.
+1. Create `config/database.yml` by copying from `config/database.ymls/database.yml.development`.
 ```sh
 $ cp config/database.ymls/database.yml.development config/database.yml
 ```
+2. Edit `log_db_development` section in `config/database.yml` to adjust it to your MySQL

 3. Create database on Sqlite3
 ```sh
 $ rake db:create